Cross-Multiplicative Coalescent Processes and Applications: Applications in minimal spanning trees

-Next, consider a coalescent process corresponding to an Erd\H{o}s-R\'enyi random graph process on $K_{\alpha[n],\beta[n]}$.
-Specifically, let each cluster connecting $i_1$ vertices on the left side of the bipartite graph with $i_2$ vertices on the right side of the bipartite graph be assigned a two-dimensional weight vector ${\bf i}=\left[ \right]$.
-There $i_1,i_2 \geq 0$ and $i_1+i_2>0$.
-Define the coalescence kernel as follows.
-For any pair of clusters with weight vectors ${\bf i}=\left[ \right]$ and ${\bf j}=\left[ \right]$, let
+In this Erd\H{o}s-R\'enyi random graph process, the probability of two components merging at a given time depends only on the number of edges that connect those two components.
+If connected component $C_i$ and $C_j$ have partition sizes $(i_1,i_2)$ and $(j_1,j_2)$ respectively, then there are $i_1j_2+i_2j_1$ edges which, when opened, would connect $C_i$ and $C_j$.
+Therefore, the cross-multiplicative coalescent process represents the cluster dynamics of the above Erd\H{o}s-R\'enyi random graph process on the bipartite graph $K_{\alpha[n],\beta[n]}$ under the time change $p=1-e^{-t/n}$.
+This coalescent process representation is obtained by letting each cluster connecting $i_1$ vertices on the left side of the bipartite graph with $i_2$ vertices on the right side of the bipartite graph be assigned a two-dimensional weight vector $\left[\!\! \!\!\right]$.
+Then, the Marcus-Lushnikov process $\zeta^{[n]}_{i_1,i_2}(t)$ corresponding to the cross-multiplicative coalescent process will count the number of clusters with the weight vector $\left[\!\! \!\!\right]$ at time $t$.

-The coalescent process begins with $\alpha[n]+\beta[n]$ singletons, of which $\alpha[n]$ singletons are of weight $\left[ \right]$ and the other $\beta[n]$ singletons are of weight $\left[ \right]$.
-There, each pair of clusters of respective weights ${\bf i}$ and ${\bf j}$ would coalesce into a cluster of weight ${\bf i+j}$ with rate $K({\bf i},{\bf j})/n$.
-The last merger will create a cluster of weight $\left[ \right]$.
-We will call this a {\bf cross-multiplicative coalescent process}.
-Note that this cross-multiplicative coalescent process represents the cluster dynamics of the above Erd\H{o}s-R\'enyi random graph process on the bipartite graph $K_{\alpha[n],\beta[n]}$ under the time change $p=1-e^{-t/n}$.